poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Drawing of robot with color schemes to be used for painting in the next session
+Ability to name the parts of a 3-D printer
+Understanding the importance of designing a product before it is printed?

 ## Materials:
 - Barnabas Lesson 5 worksheet